mjf1406/class-timers/README.md

     - [ ] centers button now functions; it creates a centers timer
     - [ ] added transition to custom timer
     - [ ] added centers quantity to custom timers; this means custom timers now can act as centers
+- 2023/12/25
+    - modals now close when clicking outside
+    - modals now close when pushing the escape key
 - 2023/12/24
     - changed end time to custom timer name when custom timer is activated
     - added custom timers settings so they can be edited